ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     2019-04-16 14:38:15.008 EDT [common.tools.configtxgen] doOutputAnchorPeersUpdate -> INFO 006 Writing anchor peer update

-By the way, if you enter a command and end it with \#, everything after the \# is considered a comment and is ignored by the shell.
-So, if you see me place comments after any commands you do not have to enter them but if you do, it will not hurt anything.

 This script calls two Hyperledger Fabric utilites- *cryptogen*, which creates security material (certificates and keys) and *configtxgen* (Configuration Transaction Generator), which is called four times, to